 The power of bankruptcy to discharge debt is broad but not unlimited.

 - Eliminate certain rights of secured creditors.
 Some examples of secured debts are car loans and home mortgages.
 You can force secured creditors to take payments over time, but generally, you cannot keep the collateral unless you continue to pay the debt owed against the asset.

-- Discharge debts that arise after the bankruptcy has been filed.
+- Discharge debts that arise after the bankruptcy have been filed.

 - Discharge certain types of debts, such as child support, alimony (spousal maintenance), certain other debts related to divorce, most student loans, court restitution orders, criminal fines, and most taxes.

 - Eliminate the obligation of a co-signer on your loan in most cases.